 While our phishing quiz is an excellent to test your abilities, how will you react in the real world when a phishing email hits your own inbox?

-To reduce risk over time, we recommend conduct phishing tests for employees every month.
+To reduce risk over time, we recommend conduct phishing testing for employees every month.
 This type of phishing testing contains three elements:

 A real-life custom simulated phishing attack built to test and sharpen your employees’ awareness of phishing and social engineering threats.